 As a real estate owner, there are a number of considerations like, “What is the difference between repairs and improvements, and what are the tax implications?”
 “What are some deductible rental expenses”?
 “How do you determine depreciation, and what is cost segregation”?

 As a lawyer or someone working in the legal profession, you might work as part of a larger organization, or you might operate as a sole proprietor.
 As someone pursuing the law profession, you’ll need to determine which business entity will work for you.
 Depending on your entity selection, there are different filing requirements.
 You’ll want to ask, “What should I do about unreimbursed expenses?”
 “What deductions are available to me”?
 “Would the cash method or the accrual method be best for me as a lawyer”?

 If you operate as a charitable organization, you’ll want to ask, “What tax credits are available to me?”
 “What is the difference between a public charity and a private foundation”?

-Finding an accountant that understands the particular tax and accounting implications of your specific industry can:
+Finding an accountant that understands your practice groups and the accounting implications of your specific industry can:

-- Ensure you are implementing the right accounting plan, and resolve these questions:
+- Ensure you are implementing the right accounting plan to resolve these questions:

 - What is the best bookkeeping method for me?

-- What is the best accounting software for my needs?
+- Is there an accounting software for my needs?

 - What accounting methods will accommodate my needs as my business grows and as I grow as a professional?

-- Ensure that you are implementing a tax plan that takes advantage of each tax saving opportunity that your specific industry allows.
-By answer such questions as:
+- Ensure you’re implementing a financial plan that takes advantage of each tax saving opportunity.

-- What tax deductions are available to an industry professional in my line of work?
+- What tax deductions are available to a professional in my line of work?

-- How do I make a tax plan that ensures I gain the maximum deductions?
+- How do I make a plan that ensures I gain the maximum deductions?

-- What are the tax implications for me regarding business travel expenses?
+- What are the tax implications regarding business travel expenses?

 Find a Meeting Location Near You.